iambumblehead/json-locale/README.md

   * usable with international (locale-specific) content

 The original JSON files include formatting rules for multiple types of calendar and other information you probably do not need.

-Use this script to generate your own collection of these files that contain only the information you need.
-These scripts will also convert ISO codes in the data from the original two-letter 639-1 to three-letter ISO-639-2.
+Use this script to generate your own collection of these files
+  * generate specific locale-files
+  * generate specific content for locale-files
+  * generate locale files for ISO 639-1 or 639-2 format

 [0]: http://www.bumblehead.com                            "bumblehead"
 [1]: http://www.unicode.org/repos/cldr-aux/json/22.1/   "unicode JSON"